alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 <!--![Gameshark Link to PC Cable](/docs/assets/images/s-l1600.png)-->

 That cable was used to upload/download cheats into the Gameshark, also to update its firmware.
 So of course i had to try it...
 Which ended up bricking my precious Gameshark.
-Now with a useless cartrige, the cable ended up collecting dust for decades.
+Now with a useless cartridge, the cable ended up collecting dust for decades.

 About 5 years ago, while tinkering with a raspberry pi i suddenly remembered **the cable**.
 Would it be possible to trade Pokemon between a Gameboy and a PC?